 What this means for Oranga Tamariki caregivers

-We’re asking our caregivers to keep a daily record of close contacts for all members of their household.
-We're in contact with caregivers to let them know what's required.
+We’re asking our caregivers to still keep a daily record of close contacts for all members of their household.

 There is also detailed information in our COVID-19 section for caregivers.